Why Did My Traffic Drop After Submitting a Disavow File?

 Google recently rolled out its own list of all confirmed search engine updates as well.

-List of Google Algorithm Updates
+List Of Google Algorithm Updates

 Realistically, though, Google is constantly making micro-adjustments that affect statistically insignificant numbers of sites, which can affect your site quite a bit.